Whistleblower lifts lid on failures which ‘betrayed’ Afghans who helped UK

 In evidence published by the Foreign Affairs Select Committee on Tuesday, Raphael Marshall – who worked for the Foreign, Commonwealth and Development Office (FCDO) during the evacuation effort – told how at one point he was the only person monitoring an inbox where pleas for help were directed.

-While the Government’s public statements over hopes the Taliban had changed did not tally with the information he was receiving.
+He said although the Government made public statements over hopes the Taliban had changed in attitude and approach, this did not tally with the information he was receiving.

 Mr Marshall’s written evidence is due to be published by the committee on Tuesday, and its chairman, Conservative MP Tom Tugendhat said the “failures betrayed our friends and allies and squandered decades of British and Nato effort”.